OISF/suricata/doc/userguide/configuration/exception-policies.rst

      - Not valid.*
      - Session not tracked, flow REJECTED.
    * - Pass-flow
-     - Session and app-layer traffic tracked and parsed, log app-layer traffic, no detection.
+     - Session and app-layer traffic tracked and parsed, log app-layer traffic, **no** detection.
      - Session not tracked.
 No app-layer parsing or logging.
+No stream reassembly.
 No detection.
-No stream reassembly.
    * - Pass-packet
      - Not valid.*
      - Not valid.*
    * - Bypass
      - Not valid.*
      - Session not tracked.
 No app-layer parsing or logging.
+No stream reassembly.
 No detection.
-No stream reassembly.
    * - Auto
      - Midstream policy applied: "ignore".
 Same behavior.
      - Midstream policy applied: "ignore".
 Same behavior.